dweaver/exosite-proxy/README.md

 ## Usage

 Add library and dependencies to your HTML.
-The library is dependent on jQuery (for ajax) and Auth0 (for tokens).
+The library is dependent on Auth0 (for tokens).
 The jQuery dependency is expected to be dropped.

 ```
 <head>